 - Put the dying agent into toilet tank.

 - Wait 15 minutes.
-Make sure nobody else tries to use the toilet in that time.
+Make sure nobody else tries to use the toilet within that time.

-- If the dye is in your toilet, you have a leak.
+- If the dye is in your toilet bowl, you have a leak.
 If the dye is not in your toilet, then you can celebrate.

 - The most common problem is a leaky toilet flap.

 After your billing cycle is determined, you should expect a bill monthly, bimonthly, or quarterly depending on your billing cycle.

 7) What are my payment options?